How Much Will A Canopy Cost?

 Contact Us

 Get in touch with us today.
 We’re always clear on costs from the outset, and will keep you informed if anything changes.
-Ask us for a bespoke quote, without charge or obligation.
+Ask us for a bespoke quote, without charge or obligation for your new school canopy.

 *As reported in the Guardian in December 2022 in the wake of the Institute of Fiscal Studies’ (IFS) annual look at education spending, schools in England face a ‘significant squeeze’ on their budgets despite additional government funding.
 In all, the IFS worked out that spending on education was around 2% less in 2021 than in 2010.
 Another figure from the think-tank holds that per-pupil funding will be 3% lower in real terms by 2024-25.